Last Updated on

 What’s the longest Federal Highway in the USA?
 US Route 20.
 What’s the SECOND longest (and longest CONTIGUOUS) highway?
 US Route 6!
-It is now 3,205 miles long.
-Before 1964, when California renumbered its roads and Route 6 extended all the way to Long Beach, Route 6 was the longest Federal Highway in the land – at 3,652 miles long.
+The historic highway is now 3,205 miles long.
+Before 1964, when California renumbered its roads and Route 6 ran coast to coast from Provincetown, Massachusetts to Long Beach, California, Route 6 was the longest highway in the land – at 3,652 miles long.
 Now, driving US Route 6 will bring you though 14 states, and some of the best small towns and cities in America.

 Historic Route 6 begins and ends in flamboyant, artsy, touristy, entertainment-rich Oceanside towns.
 Provincetown, MA on the Atlantic Ocean draws playwrights, gay activists and tons of tourists every summer.
 Long Beach,CA on the Pacific Ocean, an outer-borough of Los Angeles, is rich in glitz of a similar sort.
 What’s in between is a virtual time-line of American history.
 Revolutionary War sites in New England give way to pioneer homes in the plains and prairies of Iowa and Nebraska, and eventually to the stark silver and gold mining camps in Colorado, Utah, Nevada and California.